Marketers have spoiled it.

 After you spent some time on making the impression, the time has come to send a pitch.

-Don’t ever start an email with “Hi there.”
-That person has a name.
-Discovering it is the least you can do in order to make them listen.
+Don’t ever start an email with “Hi there”.
+The person you are contacting has a name.
+Learning it is the least you can do in order to make them listen.
 Also, it’s a bad thing to let them realize the reasons behind this – that you’re desperate for more traffic or exposure.

 Don’t make yourself or them the center of the conversation.
 The topic is what matters.
 Keep the explanation quite simple: you like their blog (especially X, and it helped you in Y or made you think Z).
 It’s meaningful and valuable because XY, and you would like to add XYZ.
 Put things in context.